Palermo is the capital of Sicily, which is the largest island in the Mediterranean. It is rich in history, culture, and delicious cuisine.

 Although Palermo Cathedral is a fine sight, William II had the last word.
 He built his own - even more magnificent - cathedral in Monreale.

-A visit to this chapel near the Norman palace is one of the top things to do in Palermo.
+A visit to this chapel inside the Norman palace is one of the top things to do in Palermo.
 John Norwich called it "the most complete expression of the Sicilian-Norman political miracle."

 It combines Latin, Byzantine, and Islamic elements in one harmonious whole.
 And this was at the same time when Muslims and Christians were slaughtering each other elsewhere in Europe.

-Only here, in Sicily, did all three great civilizations work harmoniously.
+Only here, in Sicily, did all three great civilizations work harmoniously together.
 Like Norwich says: "Norman Sicily remains a lesson to us all."

 Construction of the Palatine Chapel began in 1130 and took thirteen years to complete.
 It was dedicated to the coronation of the first king of Sicily, Roger II.